paultopia/plottyprint/readme.rst

 Current priorities include:

 1. Making the time series better, particularly with respect to customization options for the x axis ticks.
-Time series ticks are a really messy part of Matplotlib.

 2. Some way to apply the stylistic choices in here to plots generated from other libraries like Seaborn (perhaps a Matplotlib stylesheet, or some heavy hacking around with rcparams).

+3. Tests.
+(Maybe by comparing function results against a SVG string?)

+4. More useful ``PlottyFig`` convenience methods.

+5. A scatterplot matrix (like the one produced by Pandas).

 License
 -------